PC5518/AnsCom-Terminal-Equity_MarketOS/README.md

-# AnsCom-Terminal-MarketOS (Note: THIS CAN BE ALSO USED FOR CRYPTO MARKET like BITCOIN & INDIAN/US EQUITIES)
+# AnsCom-Terminal-Market_Theme (Note: THIS CAN BE ALSO USED FOR CRYPTO MARKET like BITCOIN & INDIAN/US EQUITIES)
+# A ready made project for financial plot logger
 # SYSTEM DESIGN
 <img width="1024" height="559" alt="image" src="https://github.com/user-attachments/assets/21b91b3d-2220-4d98-b584-d1043cb2e986" />